 We will pursue multiple paths of inquiry.
 Most patients come in with a wife or partner, so if there’s any possibility that her infertility is at issue, we’ll suggest that she pursue a parallel exploration with outside experts whom we respect.
 (Maze doesn’t treat female infertility directly.)
 By coordinating our efforts with those experts, we’ll find a treatment that makes the best use of your resources.

 We can’t think of a higher calling than bringing a new life into being.
-So please be assure that we will do our utmost to help you have a baby.
+So please be assured that we will do our utmost to help you have a baby.
 We invite your questions and look forward to serving you.

 Reproductive Health Issues